Packstations / Poststations

 • and much more.

-Users can also speak directly with a customer service representative by audio or video.
+Users can also speak directly with a customer service representative via audio or video.

 Accessibility of locations

 We are aware of accessibility issues with some of our Packstations and Poststations.
-Modifying the locations is frequently impossible because we don't own them.
+Modifying the locations is frequently impossible because we do not own them.
 However, we are working together with our location partners to find solutions and provide easy access for as many people as possible.

-A list of locations accessible by all can be found here: DHL locations.
-You'll also find information about our Packstation locations.
-That will help you determine which one is right for you.
+A list of fully accessible locations can be found here: DHL locations.
+You will also find information about our Packstation locations so you can select the one that suits your needs best.

 Accessibility of Poststations